andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ## Scaling Reads with Paginated Queries
 Aura Frames has custom code to perform keyset pagination, and generally does not use LIMIT and OFFSET style pagination built-in to Active Record.
 LIMIT and OFFSET pagination works for smaller amounts of data, but doesn’t scale well for deep pagination levels or when working with tables with billions of rows.

 Keyset pagination with a high cardinality indexed column works well for fetching batches even for multi-billion row tables.
-The trick is to index a high cardinality column like a timestamp column, then filter on that with a WHERE clause and a LIMIT sized batch of rows.
-For example fetching rows from a position with a >= or < operator and a LIMIT of 1000.
+The trick is to index a high cardinality column like a timestamp column, then filter on that with a WHERE clause and use LIMIT for a batch of rows.
+Note that timestamps can be duplicated, so you may need an additional column in that case.

+An example fetch might be from a value with a `>=` or `<` operator and a LIMIT of 1000 as a batch size.
 The last accessed value then becomes the cursor position to start from.

 This is an incredibly useful pattern and commonly used for API requests and other spots.
 To my knowledge Active Record doesn't have a generic keyset style pagination helper.